-What makes the STM so effective?
 The STM relies on 2 (or even 3 if you want) daily observations to determine your fertile window.
 That way, the observations check that the other is indeed indicating a fertile or non-fertile phase.
 Read on to learn more about which observations to track.

 Centers for Disease Control and Prevention.
 (2014, April).
 Providing Quality Family Planning Services Recommendations of CDC and the U.S. Office of Population Affairs, Appendix D: Contraceptive Effectiveness.